aNomNomUs/tools/README.md

 # tools
 Collection of python tools and code snippets

+---

+## hyperweb_download_media.js

+Hyperweb script to download media being served directly to the browser.
+Tired of being let down by links to download media that just open media in the browser instead of letting you download it?
+No-more!!! download your favorite script injector for iOS or Android and just add this script.

+---

 ## HEIC to PNG Converter

 HEIC to PNG Converter is a Python-based GUI application that facilitates the conversion of HEIC image files to PNG format.
 This tool provides an easy-to-use interface to batch convert images stored in a directory, ensuring the images are accessible in a more universally compatible format.